Detail from the painting St. Jerome by Caravaggio, 1606. Public Domain. Source: Wikimedia Commons

 The mission of Open Access Digital Theological Library (OADTL) is to curate high-quality content in religious studies and related disciplines from publisher websites, institutional repositories, scholarly societies, archives, and stable public domain collections.
 The OADTL uses the world’s most advanced integrated library system (ILS) for cataloging and discovery.
 This system, OCLC’s WorldShare, makes content easily discoverable and retrievable.
 The OADTL is staffed by professional librarians and curates content without regard for theological or confessional perspective.
 It is hoped that the increased access to high-quality religious studies content will serve scholars and students of religion.

-Click the button above to visit the CRRA website, home of the Catholic Portal, a catalog of rare, unique, and uncommon Catholic scholarly materials in the library collections of the over 40 member institutions of the CRRA.
-An ever-growing number of the items listed may contain links to the full-text!
+Click the button above to visit the Atla/CRRA website, home now of the Catholic Portal, the online catalog of rare, unique, and uncommon scholarly Catholic materials in the library collections of the member institutions of the Atla/CRRA program.
+An ever-growing number of the items listed may contain links to the full text!